16. DDRescue: data recovery from damaged disk

 Note

-If your version of ddrescue support them, the options –verify-on-error –reopen-on-error are useful when the disk interface is unstable (commun with USB devices) and with –min-read-rate=1M, ddrescue will keep the slow areas for the end of the recovery.
+If your version of ddrescue support them, the options --check-on-error --reopen-on-error are useful when the disk interface is unstable (commun with USB devices) and with --min-read-rate=1M, ddrescue will keep the slow areas for the end of the recovery.

 16.4.
 DDRescue: disk to disk copy